Expensify/App/docs/articles/new-expensify/get-paid-back/Referral-Program.md

    - Request money
    - Send money
    - Split a bill
+   - Assign them a task
    - @ mention them
+   - Invite them to a room
    - Add them to a workspace
-   - Invite them to a room

 2. You'll get $250 for each referral as long as:
    - You're the first to refer them to Expensify